 I’m a long-time lurker of the personal finance subreddit.
 I’ve gotten article ideas from the subreddit as an indirect way to answer those questions but to address you guys reading the blog.

-The subreddit is a great resource to ask questions and to read what other people want to know about personal finance.
+The subreddit is a great resource for asking questions and reading what other people want to know about personal finance.

 Wrapping It Up